westonnelson/Alpha/README.md

 **Alpha causes server spam.
 What can be done?**

 Your only option would be to enable auto-delete mode.
-To do that, type `toggle autodelete on` in your server (administrator privileges are required).
-If you want to disable it, type `toggle autodelete off`.
+To do that, type `set autodelete on` in your server (administrator privileges are required).
+If you want to disable it, type `set autodelete off`.

 **I don't want the Assistant functionality.
 Can I disable it?**

-Yes, type `toggle assistant off` in your server (administrator privileges are required).
-If you want to enable it again, type `toggle assistant on`.
+Yes, type `set assistant off` in your server (administrator privileges are required).
+If you want to enable it again, type `set assistant on`.

 **Something interferes with another bot.
 How can I disable it?**

-Type `toggle shortcuts off` in your server (administrator privileges are required).
-If you want to enable it again, type `toggle shortcuts on`.
+Type `set shortcuts off` in your server (administrator privileges are required).
+If you want to enable it again, type `set shortcuts on`.